jibolash/Eve/README.md

 - Install `Jekyll`, `NodeJS` and `Bundler`.
 - Run `bundle install` from repo's root
-- Run `bundle exec jekyll serve --config _config.yml,_config-dev.yml`
+- Run `bundle exec jekyll serve --config _config.yml,_config-dev.yml` to start local server
 - Vist website in your browser at `http://localhost:4000`
 - Run link, image and script checks on the website with `bundle exec htmlproofer ./_site`